hibernate/hibernate-orm/README.md

    ```

 1. Pull Jar from Sonatype
-   Once our jar is put up at Sonatype, its URL is something like https://oss.sonatype.org/content/repositories/comnuodb-1047/com/nuodb/hibernate/nuodb-hibernate/20.x.x-hib5/nuodb-hibernate-20.x.x-hib5.jar.
+   Once our jar is put up at Sonatype, its URL is something like https://oss.sonatype.org/content/repositories/comnuodb-NNNN/com/nuodb/hibernate/nuodb-hibernate/20.x.x-hib5/nuodb-hibernate-20.x.x-hib5.jar.
-   Note the build number - 1047.
+   Note the build number - NNNN (a 4 digit number such as 1050).
 To use this dependency run as follows:

    ```
-   SONATYPE_VERSION=1047 gradle clean ...
+   SONATYPE_VERSION=NNNN gradle clean ...
 (Linux)

-   set SONATYPE_VERSION=1047                (Windows)
+   set SONATYPE_VERSION=NNNN                (Windows)
    gradle clean ...
    ```